erikh2000/web-enc-at-rest/README.md

 ### Protecting Against Supply Chain Attacks

-There is a supply chain attack where some code in an imported dependency or transitive dependency can swap out built-in functions in the JS execution environment.
+It is possible for some code in an imported dependency or transitive dependency to swap out built-in functions in the JS execution environment.
 To protect against this, you can import WEaR before any other imports.
 Put the import ahead of all others, or as close to first as you can manage.
 When the module imports, it takes a snapshot of "trusted" functions to compare against later for tampering.
 You want that snapshot to happen before a malicious 3rd-party module changes the functions.

 ```javascript
   import 'web-enc-at-rest'; // This import should precede all others.